gasduster99/sppComp/try1/try1_2.md

 83: 0.982643
-Since the our model requires separate parameters for each species and rockfish market categories tend to have many species, the number of species in a market category should, and appearantly is, be an importan
+Since the our model requires separate parameters for each species and rockfish market categories tend to have many species, the number of species in a market category should, and appearantly is, be an important

 Since port sampling effort
 prioritizes heavily landed market categories, then market categories that are